 Electromagnetic Aircraft Launch System - EMALS

-The U.S. Navy is presently pursuing electromagnetic launch technology to replace the existing steam catapults on current and future aircraft carriers.
+The U.S. Navy pursued electromagnetic launch technology to replace the existing steam catapults on current and future aircraft carriers.
 The steam catapults are large, heavy, and operate without feedback control.
 They impart large transient loads to the airframe and are difficult and time consuming to maintain.
 The steam catapult is also approaching its operational limit with the present complement of naval aircraft.
 The inexorable trend towards heavier, faster aircraft will soon result in launch energy requirements that exceed the capability of the steam catapult.
 An electromagnetic launch system offers higher launch energy capability, as well as substantial improvements in areas other than performance.
 These include reduced weight, volume, and maintenance; and increased controllability, availability, reliability, and efficiency.

 The present EMALS design centers around a linear synchronous motor, supplied power from pulsed disk alternators through a cycloconverter.
 Average power, obtained from an independent source on the host platform, is stored kinetically in the rotors of the disk alternators.
 It is then released in a 2-3 second pulse during a launch.
 This high frequency power is fed to the cycloconverter which acts as a rising voltage, rising frequency source to the launch motor.
 The linear synchronous motor takes the power from the cycloconverter and accelerates the aircraft down the launch stroke, all the while providing "real time" closed loop control.